-We've tested each of these razors ourselves, at home, so you can trust that these are real reviews.
-And if you want to see more options - or just save some money - we also have a separate article where we're also constantly looking for the best electric shaver deals, on both razors we've tested and a few we haven't.
+If you want to see more options - or just save some money - have a look at our round-up of the best electric shaver deals, on both razors we've tested and a few we haven't.

 Best electric razor reviews